Moroccan mafia: Drug transport

 South American cartels and Moroccan crime syndicates have maintained good relationships, and created trafficking networks to transport cargoes that involved thousands of containers through Moroccan ports since the 1980s.
 Due to the large waves of Moroccan immigration to the Netherlands and Belgium, beginning Moroccan traffickers were able to infiltrate the ports of Rotterdam and Antwerp, and criminal networks were eventually able to grow their influences over these port cities.
 In the 2000s, drug traffickers in these port-cities have changed the use of their hashish and cannabis routes for the use of cocaine trafficking to gain larger profits.
 A large part of these traffickers came from the north of Morocco, which explains their ease in expressing themselves in the Spanish language.
-With the arrival of new communication technologies, it was easier for these organizations to create and maintain new contacts, and networks were eventually established over three continents.
+With the arrival of new communication technologies, it was easier for these organisations to create and maintain new contacts, and networks were eventually established over three continents.

+The Moroccan mafia in the Netherlands and Belgium dominate the European market for cocaine, cannabis and synthetic drugs, alongside the Irish Mob, and the Italian (’Ndrangheta and Camorra), Serbian, and Albanian mafia.
+Moroccan gangs in Amsterdam, Utrecht, and Rotterdam have a firm foothold in importing cocaine from South America, particularly from Peru and Colombia, where Colombian cartels trust Dutch- and Belgian-Moroccan drug traffickers in Antwerp to receive and distribute these drugs.
+About a 1000 kg of cocaine in South America that has a value of under a million euros, can easily bring up to €180 million when it arrives on the European mainland.